pragsmike/PromptCritical/README.md

-# PromptCritical: Evolving prompts in a closed category
+# PromptCritical: Reproducible Evolution of Human-Readable Prompts

 *A reproducible platform for evolving large–language–model prompts, one small, auditable step at a time.*